 Fine Dining at The Fairhope Inn

+Dining at the Fairhope Inn has never been better.
 The Fairhope Inn and Restaurant has long been a landmark, an institution, in the heart of downtown Fairhope.
 This stately grande dame has taken on new life and new prominence in the community under its new owner, Paige Dawson.
 After closing for 100 days late last year, the Inn and Restaurant reopened with a new look that pays homage to the past while embracing the present and a very bright future.
 The full-service restaurant and event venue presents not only a fresh new look, with more natural light and all new furnishings, but an entirely new kitchen and food prep area, as well as an entirely new focus on fresh new food sensibilities.
 “We opened to very positive reviews,” says Dawson.
-“Our patrons seemed to appreciate the changes and, at the same time, were happy to see that the old Fairhope Inn they loved was still very much alive and well.”
+“Our patrons seemed to appreciate the changes and, at the same time, we’re happy to see that the old Fairhope Inn they loved was still very much alive and well.”

 The Fairhope Inn menu reflects growth and change, as well as a nod to simplicity and health, showcasing our area’s beautiful and bountiful local produce and seafood.
 Executive Chef Weston Simpson says, “Our focus is on food that is fresh, local, clean, and colorful.
 We like to keep our preparations as pure and simple as possible, choosing to let the food speak for itself.”
 Simpson’s clean approach does not mean that the food is unadorned, however.
 “We eat with our eyes,” says General Manager Jeffrey Mog.
 “We do make the food look beautiful; however, the food comes first.
 Simpson agrees, saying, “We want one WOW factor per dish, not multiple garnishes – and everything on the plate must be edible.”